gunaseelan1904/Amazon-ECommerce-Sales-Analysis-SQL-PowerBI/README.md

 https://www.kaggle.com/datasets/thedevastator/unlock-profits-with-e-commerce-sales-data

 Note:
-The dataset is not included in this repository because of file size limitations.
+The original dataset size is around 65 MB, so only the Kaggle source link is provided.

 ---